Research Brief

 With A-level celebrities hawking sports betting websites, it’s easy to forget that one could go to jail for running such gambling operations less than a decade ago.
 Until 2018, laying down a (legal) bet on a basketball game or other sports event usually required a trip to Nevada.
 Aside from some niche exceptions, no other U.S. operators could legally take sports bets — online or in person.

 The Supreme Court changed all that by striking down a law that prevented states from authorizing and regulating sports gambling.
 Since 2018, 38 states have rolled out legal sports betting either online, in retail establishments like casinos, or both.
-Millions of Americans in 2024 — and some $600 billion overall, so far — according to Legal Sports Report.
+Millions of Americans have embraced it, placing more than $150 billion in sports bets in 2024 — and some $600 billion overall, so far — according to Legal Sports Report.
 More than 95% of that money was gambled online.

 Personal finances of residents in these states have suffered, according to data from a working paper by UCLA Anderson’s Brett Hollenbeck and University of Southern California’s Poet Larsen and Davide Proserpio.
 Consumers are more likely to carry excessive debt and struggle to pay it in states where a sports bet can be placed from anywhere with an internet connection, their study suggests.
 And general levels of creditworthiness have declined.